 1. Perceive the Environment

 AI agents are equipped with sensors that gather information about their surroundings.
 These sensors can include cameras, microphones, web search functions, or any other sensor modality relevant to their task.
 This information is then processed to extract meaningful data.
 For example, a self-driving car might use cameras to detect other vehicles, pedestrians, and traffic signs.
-Additionally, AI agent in finance can use the similar sensors and data processing techniques to analyze market trends and make informed investment decisions.
+Additionally, AI agent in finance can use similar sensors and data processing techniques to analyze market trends and make informed investment decisions.

 2. Process Information